jon-harper/OmniBox/docs/assembly_v2/display.md

 <figure markdown>
   [![illustration][display3]{width="480"}][display3]
   <figcaption>3.
-Push the knob back in place.
-If you have a printed knob, use it in place of the original.</figcaption>
+If you have a printed knob, push it back in place of the original.
+Otherwise, push the original knob back.</figcaption>
 </figure>

 <figure markdown>